just-maik/lazy-okteto-cli/README.md

 # 🚀 Lazy-Okteto-CLI 🚀

+## 🛠️ Work in progress 🛠️

+Hey, I started this little cli project because I needed it dealing with nested projects folder's.
+I was using multiple batch or sh files to start my containers.

+The project is heavily under construction and will be ready to use when the first npm package releases.

 ## What is Lazy-Okteto-CLI? 🤔
 **Lazy-Okteto-CLI** is a tool that scans for `okteto.yml` files in your projects and lets you select which one to activate with `okteto up` via a CLI interface.
 It streamlines working with multiple Okteto environments, saving time and effort.